Author: Jeff Bacon

 The Holiday Squeeze — Holidays and summer time become flashpoints.
 A clearly written holiday schedule prevents most of these fights.
 Where the schedule is vague, ambiguity favors the gatekeeper.

 The Phone Call Blackout — Calls and FaceTime get blocked.
 Children are coached to not answer.
-Orders should specify when and how a non-custodial parent can communicate with kids, and we draft that language into modifications.
+Orders should say when and how a non-custodial parent can talk with his kids.
+We draft that language into modifications.

 The New Partner Pretext — A new partner becomes the reason your access shrinks.
 Oklahoma judges are generally unsympathetic to this when the father’s actual conduct is appropriate.